Why It's So Hard To Stop Women From Sleeping In A Menstrual Shed

 Consider the case of Dambara Upadhyay.

-Three years ago, Upadhyay, age 21, died inside a menstrual shed in the village of Timilsena.
+Three years ago, Upadhyay, age 21, died inside a menstrual shed in the village of Timalsena.
 Family members say her husband had asked her to stay in the family home that night, but she had said she was afraid that if she broke the rules, harm could come to her family.

 The next morning, her sister-in-law, Nirmala Upadhyay, now 40, found her body in the shed.